MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

 ### Public and Private functions

-You can create PowerShell functions within the same module file and use them inside the methods of your DSC class resource.
+You can create PowerShell functions within the same module file and use them inside the methods of your DSC Resource's class.
 The functions must be exported as module members in the module manifest's **FunctionsToExport** setting.
 The script blocks within those functions may call unexported functions.